I will give you a tour of my zero waste bathroom and show you how to make some small changes for a big impact.

 Reusable Bamboo/cotton make-up pads

-I’m chuffed to bits with this one.
-It’s deffo my favourite investment with bathroom swaps.
-I don’t have to spend money on cotton pads anymore.
-These are super soft and gentle to your skin, washable in a washing machine and you get a wash bag with your purchase.
-Win-win.
+These are super soft and gentle to your skin, washable in a washing machine and as a bonus you get a wash bag with your purchase.

 Face and body moisturiser

-In case you want to get it online: Cotton buds
+In case you want to purchase it online, I’m using this brand: Cotton buds

 This one is yet to be tried.
-Still waiting for that glorious British summer.
-Btw, it is a bit pricey so I hope it’s going to be worth it.
+Still waiting for that glorious British summer. 🙂

 After months and months of battling with menstrual cups, I have finally found “The One”.
-It’s tricky and I cannot recommend any as every vagina is different and there’s no one size fits all.
-You will need to do some research which one would suit you best and just give it a go.
+It’s interesting because I cannot recommend THIS particular brand in THIS size.
+Every vagina is different and there’s no one size fits all.
+I am suggesting to do some research on which one would suit you best and just give it a go.
 There are different shapes, different sizes, and different softness, or shall I say, flexibility.
 But I can tell you one thing, do not give up.

 This is the best time to try it out and practice when you are at home, comfy, and safe.
 It could be messy at the beginning until you don’t get used to it but as I mentioned previously, it is definitely worth it.

 It has a 12-hour capacity which equals 3-4 tampons.
 Yes, that means you don’t have to worry about it the whole day.
 (Of course, it depends on your flow but still, it’s awesome).
 You can also wear it at night, you’ll be safe and sound.
 Aaaand, It can last up to 10 years.
-Whaaa?
+Whaaat?
 So, just imagine how much waste you can reduce and the money you can save from one menstrual cup in 10 years’ time.
 It’s completely safe and easy to clean.
-During the use, just wash it in hot water.
-To sanitize it before your next period, you can place it in a pot of boiling water and boil it as instructed by the manufacturer.
-(This sounds like I’m instructing you how to cook pasta :P)

 So, how is your experience with the menstrual cup and what do you think about it?